bazelbuild/bazel/site/en/start/go.md

 Bazel requires that all targets declare their dependencies explicitly with attributes like `deps`.
-This may seem cumbersome since dependencies are *also* specified in source files, but Bazel's explictness gives it an advantage.
+This may seem cumbersome since dependencies are *also* specified in source files, but Bazel's explicitness gives it an advantage.
 Bazel builds an [action graph](https://bazel.build/reference/glossary#action-graph) containing all commands, inputs, and outputs before running any commands, without reading any source files.
 Bazel can then cache action results or send